Poll: Biden Takes Double-Digit Lead Over Trump

 To be clear, both candidates have a range of words ascribed to them that are positive and negative.

 For Trump, on the positive end, people said he is "good," "great," "successful" and "strong."
-On the negative side, "incompetent" was the overwhelmingly the most common word used, followed by "liar," "failure," "bad," "horrible," "disaster," "arrogant," "buffoon."
+On the negative side, "incompetent" was overwhelmingly the most common word used, followed by "liar," "failure," "bad," "horrible," "disaster," "arrogant" and "buffoon."

 The positives ascribed to Biden, for example: "honest," "confident," "hopeful," "good," "trustworthy" and "compassionate."